 - Whether you want to run Fiori on mobile devices or on desktops

-- What’s the right level of security for different devices, different access paths, different devices
+- What’s the right level of security for different devices, different access paths, different business contexts

 And that brings us to a related misconception…